vanderbilt-redcap/external-module-framework-docs/methods/README.md

 Method<br><br>&nbsp; | Minimum<br>REDCap<br>Version | Description<br><br>&nbsp;
 --- | --- | ---
-afterRender(action) | 12.2.10 | Accepts a function to be called after the page has finished rendering AND if/when it is re-rendered when switching languages using the Multi-Language Management feature.
+afterRender(action) | 12.2.10 | Accepts a function to be called after the page has finished rendering AND if/when it is re-rendered when switching languages using the Multi-Language Management (MLM) feature.
 Please make sure it is safe to call the given `action` multiple times.
 This method could be expanded in the future to handle other scenarios where the page is re-rendered.
 Actions can be registered at any time, even before the DOM is ready, but will be called the earliest when the DOM is ready. ajax(action, data) | 12.5.9 | Performs a server request (POST) with the string _action_ and the payload _data_ (any type) and returns a `Promise`.
 Response and errors can then be acted upon in its `.then` and `.catch` methods (see example above).
 The module must implement the `redcap_module_ajax` hook to process the request.
-See [this page](../ajax.md) for more details. getUrl(path, noAuth = false) | 11.2.3 | Works similarly to the PHP method with the same name, except that API endpoints are always returned. getUrlParameter(name) | 8.11.10 | Returns the value for the specified GET/URL parameter. getUrlParameters() | 8.11.10 | Returns an object containing all GET parameters for the current URL. isImportPage() | 8.11.10 | Returns true if the current page is a **Data Import Tool** page. isImportReviewPage() | 8.11.10 | Returns true if the current page is the **Data Import Tool** review page. isImportSuccessPage() | 8.11.10 | Returns true if the current page is the **Data Import Tool** success page. isRoute(routeName) | 8.11.10 | See the description for the PHP version of this method (above). log(message[, parameters]) | 8.11.10 | See the description for the PHP version of this method (above).
+See [this page](../ajax.md) for more details. getCurrentLanguage() | TBD | Gets the currently active language (or `null` in case MLM initialization is still pending) on pages where MLM is enabled, or `false` in case MLM is not enabled.
+This method is typically called inside a callback registered with the _afterRender_ method (see above). getUrl(path, noAuth = false) | 11.2.3 | Works similarly to the PHP method with the same name, except that API endpoints are always returned. getUrlParameter(name) | 8.11.10 | Returns the value for the specified GET/URL parameter. getUrlParameters() | 8.11.10 | Returns an object containing all GET parameters for the current URL. isImportPage() | 8.11.10 | Returns true if the current page is a **Data Import Tool** page. isImportReviewPage() | 8.11.10 | Returns true if the current page is the **Data Import Tool** review page. isImportSuccessPage() | 8.11.10 | Returns true if the current page is the **Data Import Tool** success page. isMlmActive() | TBD | Returns true if Multi-Language Management is enabled on a page. isRoute(routeName) | 8.11.10 | See the description for the PHP version of this method (above). log(message[, parameters]) | 8.11.10 | See the description for the PHP version of this method (above).
 The requirement for allow lists or other [input validation](https://cheatsheetseries.owasp.org/cheatsheets/Input_Validation_Cheat_Sheet.html#implementing-input-validation) for user sourced data is even more important in this context.
 The _enable-ajax-logging_ flag must be set to `true` in `config.json` to enable this method.
 In a non-authenticated context, the _enable-no-auth-logging_ flag must also be set to `true` for all framework versions.
 From framework version 11 on, a promise is returned that resolves to the ID of the log added. tt(key[, value[, ...]]) | 9.5.0 | Returns the string identified by `key` from the language store, optionally interpolated with the values passed as additional arguments (if the first such value is an array or object, its elements/members are used for interpolation and any further arguments are ignored).
 Refer to the [internationalization guide](../i18n-guide.md) for more details.